A Coupled Markov Chain Approach to Credit Risk Modeling: Data Description Parameter Estimation

-Note that in our data set we have transitions from every (non default) rating class to every other rating class and therefore have no problems with probabilities which are estimated to be equal to $0$.
+Note that in the data set there are transitions from every non-default rating class to every other rating class, and therefore no problems associated with estimated probabilities being $0$ arise.
+The aggregation of the $10$ rating classes into a reduced set of $5$ classes was chosen after comparing several possible groupings.
+The current partition strikes a balance between parsimony and expressive power of the model.

-Additionally we incorporate information on industry sectors by considering the following 6 industry classes (according to SIC classification scheme) Mining and Construction (1), Manufacturing (2), Transportation, Technology, and Utility (3), Trade (4), Finance (5), and Services (6).

-The choices above leave us with $62$ variables to be estimated.
-The estimated matrix $Q$ is given by: